-With Pop Century and Art of Animation being two of our preferred Value Resort Hotels, having an extra transportation option will be a major bonus.
-We'll need to have first-hand experience with the Skyliner to give you the most efficient routes.
-Watch out for that!
-However, a new way to get to Epcot and Hollywood Studios is sure to shorten the bus line for those looking to save time.
-If this isn't a concern for you, we imagine the Skyliner will delight tadpoles with its towering height and views of the horizon.
+With Pop Century and Art of Animation being two of our preferred Value Resort Hotels, having this extra transportation option is a major bonus.
+Additionally, a new way to get to Epcot and Hollywood Studios is sure to shorten the bus line for those looking to save time.
+If this isn't a concern for you, the Skyliner can delight tadpoles with its towering height and views of the horizon.

 Disney Skyliner Map and Routes

-Disney’s Caribbean Beach Resort will be the center of the new transportation, with a hub designed to reflect the imagery of Caribbean open-air village marketplaces.
-This will be a major plus for the resort that has already been undergoing renovations.
-The station will incorporate detailed architectural elements of the resort, especially its vibrant color scheme.
-Here, guests will transfer gondola routes to reach their end destination, similar to the monorail’s Ticket and Transportation Center.
+Disney’s Caribbean Beach Resort is at the center of the new transportation, with a hub designed to reflect the imagery of Caribbean open-air village marketplaces.
+The station incorporates detailed architectural elements of the resort, especially its vibrant color scheme.
+Here, guests must hop off and transfer gondola routes to reach their end destination, similar to the monorail’s Ticket and Transportation Center.

-Disney’s Pop Century and Art of Animation Resorts will also be part of the Disney Skyliner Transportation System travel loop.
-These two value resort favorites will share a station matching the colorful, whimsical atmosphere they both exemplify.
-The gondola will travel over the resorts’ shared Hourglass Lake for a panoramic view of their colorful character displays.
+Disney’s Pop Century and Art of Animation Resorts are also part of the Disney Skyliner Transportation System travel loop.
+These two value resort favorites share a "floating" station matching the colorful, whimsical atmosphere they both exemplify.
+The gondola travels over the resorts’ shared Hourglass Lake for a panoramic view of their colorful character displays.

-Inspired by the park’s nearby European Pavilions will be the International Gateway station at Epcot.
-This post will fit perfectly into the surrounding World Showcase with ornamental steel structures, glass and metal canopies and hand-painted murals reminiscent of 18th century Art Nouveau style.
-Traveling to and from this station will offer a never-before-seen aerial view of World Showcase and Disney’s Boardwalk.
+Inspired by the park’s nearby European Pavilions is the International Gateway station at Epcot.
+This post fits perfectly into the surrounding World Showcase with ornamental steel structures, glass and metal canopies and hand-painted murals reminiscent of 18th century Art Nouveau style.
+Traveling to and from this station offers a never-before-seen aerial view of World Showcase and Disney’s Boardwalk — and a sneak peek of the France pavilion expansion!
+(Also, the number of security stations have been greatly increased to accommodate the larger amount of people entering this way!)

-Disney’s Hollywood Studios will be the only other park stop for the Disney Skyliner Transportation System.
-The design is expected to correspond with the park’s entrance in turquoise and red tones.
-An awesome view of the park, particularly Tower of Terror, is promised when traveling to and from Hollywood Studios!
+Disney’s Hollywood Studios is the only other park stop for the Disney Skyliner Transportation System.
+The design matches the park’s entrance with turquoise and red tones.
+An awesome view of the park, particularly Tower of Terror, can be seen when traveling to and from Hollywood Studios!